avrebarra/web-rls/README.md

-## Web-RLS (Realtime Location Sharing using WebSocket)
+# Web-RLS (WebSocket Realtime Location Sharing)
-Realtime location sharing made with Node, Express, ReactJS, and Socket.io **that is built without using any database**
+Realtime location sharing made with Node, Express, ReactJS, and Socket.io.
+Built without using any database.

 See working app at: https://web-rls.herokuapp.com/ (hosted on heroku free gear)